 As episode one of Fellow Travelers draws to a close, McCarthy reads his executive order to root out sexual deviants in government positions just as Hawkins and Tim’s fiery sexual power play morphs into something more tender.
 We are then taken back to 1986, where Hawkins has flown to San Francisco to see Tim.
 But will Tim agree to meet him?

 Every frame of Fellow Traveler’s opening episode is stunning in its cinematic scope and detail, while the performances of Bomer and Bailey are electric.
 Equally assured is the exploration of the intersections between racial oppression and homophobia, and I hope we see more of this as we move forward.
 Nyswaner and episode director Daniel Minahan perfectly capture the fire, passion and intimacy of private sex in a world where public affection means personal destruction while also exploring themes of faith, self-loathing and hidden trauma.
 Here, sex is a brief escape that holds urgency, risk and heat in abundance.
-But this is only the start of Hawkins and Tim’s sweeping story, and we have a further seven hour-long episodes to come as we journey from 1952 to 1986 against a backdrop of social change, liberation and destruction as AIDS took hold.
+But this is only the start of Hawkins and Tim’s sweeping story, and we have a further seven hour-long episodes to come as we journey from 1952 to 1986, against a backdrop of social change, liberation, and destruction as AIDS takes hold.

 Fellow Travelers – Live Episode Blog